Taskeen Rahman

 Taskeen Rahman is a Bangladeshi actor.
-He made his debut in the 2017 released film Dhaka Attack.
-He played the role of an antagonist in the film.
-He was appreciated by critics for his performance in the film.
+He made his debut in the 2017 released film Dhaka Attack in which he played the role of an antagonist.
+Rahman was appreciated by critics for his performance in the film.

 Career

-Taskeen Rahman lived in Australia from 2002 through 2017.
-As of December 2017, he intended to return to Bangladesh to work in the film industry.
+Taskeen Rahman lived in Australia from 2002 to 2017.
+In December 2017, he planned to return to Bangladesh to work in the film industry.
 He has a bachelor's degree in forensic science and a master's degree in business management.
 His research for his PhD assessment is ongoing.

-Rahman's next release would be Mission Extreme, directed by Sunny Sanwar and Faisal Ahmed.
+Rahman later appeared in Mission Extreme, directed by Sunny Sanwar and Faisal Ahmed.